Building Your First baseweb App

 Replacing/adding post behaviour is rather straightforward given the get behaviour example.

-Besides the more classic IO, baseweb als includes ready-to-use socket IO.
+Besides the more classic IO, baseweb also includes ready-to-use Socket.IO.
 Add the following snippets to your code files to see it in action:

 # set up socketio event handlers to handle hello events from the UI

-from baseweb.socketio import socketio
+from baseweb import server

 // in your component's HTML template